MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/how-to-custom-voice-create-voice.md

 >[!NOTE]
 >- You need to select at least 300 utterances to create a custom neural voice.
->- To train a neural voice, you must specify a voice talent profile with the audio consent file provided of the voice talent acknowledging to use his/her speech data to train a custom voice model.
-Custom Neural Voice is available with limited access.
+>- To train a neural voice, you must specify a voice talent profile with the audio consent file provided of the voice talent acknowledging to use his/her speech data to train a custom neural voice model.
+Custom neural voice is available with limited access.
 Make sure you understand the [responsible AI requirements](/legal/cognitive-services/speech-service/custom-neural-voice/limited-access-custom-neural-voice?context=%2fazure%2fcognitive-services%2fspeech-service%2fcontext%2fcontext) and [apply the access here](https://aka.ms/customneural).

 4. Then, choose your test script.